faisalmlalani/faisalmlalani.github.io/_posts/2020-04-03-the-crazy-ones-in-ladakh.md

 ---

 It’s difficult for me, even now, to articulate my reasons for wanting to go.
 Most might cite the desire to simply view the beauty of a literal heaven on Earth.
 Others might consider the incredible thrill of adventure, or something.
 Maybe my motivation was both, but thinking back on it, I feel as if a large part of much of my recklessness is self-validation.
-I don’t know what from or even what for, but the idea of me constantly putting myself in these situations makes /me/ cherish life.
+I don’t know what from or even what for, but the idea of me constantly putting myself in these situations makes _me_ cherish life.
 I live through my stories, for better or worse, and the more absurd they are, the more human I feel.

 So where does a motorcycle come in?
 Well in my research about the region, I found that travelers navigate the mountains one of two ways: booking a car and local driver to take them around (what some may call _the safe way_), or by renting a motorcycle and hitting the mountain roads yourself (what some may call _the less safe way_).
 You can guess which one appealed to me.